-- Focus on a few key outcomes that are expected of all students and that will be assessed.
+- Focus on a few key outcomes that are expected of all students and that will be assessed to determine the effectiveness of the program.
 Students should go beyond these outcomes in individual ways.

-- State outcomes with just one action verb and one object.
-For high-level outcomes, define the components to be assessed
+- State outcomes or components with just one action verb and one object to make them assessable.

 - State outcomes plainly so that students, faculty, and others can understand what they mean and agree when they have been achieved.

 - Develop quality standards for evaluating student work with respect to the outcomes.
 Incorporate these into rubrics to rate work samples from courses or capstones.